 Teradata Partitioning – Row vs. Column

-Row partitioning is the horizontal partitioning of tables, allowing the optimizer to limit data access to a cluster of table rows.
-Column partitioning is the vertical partitioning of tables, allowing the optimizer to restrict data access to a subset of table columns.
+Row partitioning horizontally partitions tables, allowing the optimizer to limit data access to a cluster of rows.
+On the other hand, column partitioning vertically partitions tables, enabling the optimizer to restrict data access to a subset of columns.

-The rows of row partitioned tables are stored in physical partitions, clusters of rows.
-A cluster could, for example, holds all rows of a particular date.
+The rows of partitioned tables are stored in physical clusters, which are groups of rows.
+For instance, a cluster may contain all the rows from a specific date.

-When using column partitioning, one or more table columns are building a cluster.
-Its partition represents each cluster.
-Column partitioned physical rows contain only a subset of columns and are not representing the complete logical rows.
+Column partitioning clusters one or more table columns to create partitions.
+Each partition represents a cluster.
+Physical rows within column-partitioned tables contain a subset of columns and do not represent complete logical rows.

-The main benefit of column partitioned tables is selecting only a subset of columns, reducing disk IO.
+Column partitioned tables offer the advantage of selecting a subset of columns, thereby decreasing disk IO.

-Let me show you an example to analyze the four possible table setups (no partitioning, row partitioning, column partitioning, row and column partitioning together):
+Allow me to provide an example for analyzing four potential table configurations: without partitioning, with row partitioning, with column partitioning, and with both row and column partitioning.

 CREATE SET TABLE THE_TABLE (COL_A INTEGER, COL_B INTEGER, COL_C INTEGER, COL_D INTEGER, COL_E INTEGER, COL_F INTEGER);